Do you qualify for a home through New Orleans Area Habitat for Humanity?

 If you meet our criteria and would like more information:

-- You may complete an Online Family Services Application or download our Preliminary Homeownership Intake Application.
+- You may complete an Online Family Services Application.
 If you prefer, you can wait to fill this out at your intake meeting.
-A copy will be provided at the meeting, and if you filled one out before, it will be reviewed at the meeting with our Case Managers to ensure all information is accurate.
+A copy will be provided at the meeting.

-- Schedule an intake meeting with one of our Family Services Case Managers by calling the Homeowner Hotline at (504) 861-2077, ext.
-247. If you filled out the form above with your contact information and sent it in, our Family Services representatives will contact you to schedule a meeting.
+- Schedule an intake meeting with one of our Family Services Case Managers by calling the Homeowner Hotline at (504) 609-3340.
+If you filled out the form above with your contact information and sent it in, our Family Services representatives will contact you to schedule a meeting.

 - Our Family Selection Committee will review your application and conduct a home visit to determine your approval for the homeownership program.